 Summary

-- Choose natural timing: Aim for animation durations between 200 and 500 milliseconds so movements are noticeable without becoming distracting or frustrating for users.
+- Use clear timing: Choose animation durations between 200 and 500 milliseconds so motions are noticeable but not distracting.

 -